OctopusDeploy/docs/docs/includes/iis-feature.include.md

 Avoid using the [Custom Installation Directory](/docs/deployment-process/configuration-features/custom-installation-directory.md) feature unless you are absolutely required to put your packaged files into a specific physical location on disk.
 :::

-As an approximation including the IIS integration:
+Octopus performs the following steps:

-1. Acquire the package as optimally as possible (local package cache and [delta compression](/docs/deployment-examples/deploying-packages/delta-compression-for-package-transfers.md))
+1. Acquire the package as optimally as possible (local package cache and [delta compression](/docs/deployment-examples/deploying-packages/delta-compression-for-package-transfers.md)).
-2. Create a new folder for the deployment (which avoids many common problems like file locks, leaving stale files behind, and multiple Application Pool restarts)
+2. Create a new folder for the deployment (which avoids many common problems like file locks, leaving stale files behind, and multiple Application Pool restarts).
-3. Example: `C:\Octopus\Applications\[Tenant name]\[Environment name]\[Package name]\[Package version]\` where `C:\Octopus\Applications` is the Tentacle application directory you configured when installing Tentacle)
+3. Example: `C:\Octopus\Applications\[Tenant name]\[Environment name]\[Package name]\[Package version]\` where `C:\Octopus\Applications` is the Tentacle application directory you configured when installing Tentacle).
-4. Extract the package into the newly created folder
+4. Extract the package into the newly created folder.
-5. Execute each of your [custom scripts](/docs/deployment-examples/custom-scripts/index.md) and the [deployment features](/docs/deployment-examples/index.md) you've configured will be executed to perform the deployment [following this order by convention](/docs/deployment-examples/deploying-packages/package-deployment-feature-ordering.md).
+5. Execute each of your [custom scripts](/docs/deployment-examples/custom-scripts/index.md) and the [deployment features](/docs/deployment-examples/configuration-features/index.md) you've configured will be executed to perform the deployment [following this order by convention](/docs/deployment-examples/deploying-packages/package-deployment-feature-ordering.md).
-6. As part of this process the IIS Web Site, Web Application or Virtual Directory will be configured in a single transaction with IIS, including updating the Physical Path to point to this folder
+6. As part of this process the IIS Web Site, Web Application, or Virtual Directory will be configured in a single transaction with IIS, including updating the Physical Path to point to this folder.
-7. [Output variables](/docs/deployment-process/variables/output-variables.md) and deployment [artifacts](/docs/deployment-process/artifacts.md) from this step are sent back to the Octopus Server
+7. [Output variables](/docs/deployment-process/variables/output-variables.md) and deployment [artifacts](/docs/deployment-process/artifacts.md) from this step are sent back to the Octopus Server.

 :::success
 You can see exactly how Octopus integrates with IIS in the [open-source Calamari library](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari/Scripts/Octopus.Features.IISWebSite_BeforePostDeploy.ps1).